colinbdclark/osc.js/README.md

 Status
 ------

-osc.js supports all OSC 1.0 and 1.1 required types.
-It supports all OSC 1.1 optional types except Int64s ("h"), since JavaScript numbers are represented as IEEE 754 Doubles and thus don't have sufficient precision to represent all 64 bits.
-Int64 support using Google's long library is planned in the future.
+osc.js supports all OSC 1.0 and 1.1 required and optional types.

 How it Works
 ------------